All Episodes

 But that's right.

-By the way, we were talking that David Gregory story just had an update here, breaking news.
+By the way, we were talking that David Gregory story.

-They were told before the show aired that it was illegal in the District of Columbia to show a high capacity gun magazine on air.
+They were told before the show aired that it was illegal in the District of Columbia to show a high-capacity gun magazine on air.

-Uh he never gets into the AP programs, he never gets to go to college, he never and he winds up and you meet him, run into him fifteen years later, and he's some broken down drug addict sleeping on the streets because he was sent home by his school district for bringing a plastic water pistols to school.
+He never winds up and you meet him, run into him 15 years later and he's some broken down drug addict sleeping on the streets because he was sent home by his school district for bringing plastic water pistols to school.

 But he was told by the DC police before the show that he would be committing a crime if he was to show this thing on the air.

-So he is He flouted the law intentionally.
+So he flouted the law intentionally.

-This is gonna be the sec Yeah, he did.
+This is going to be the second.

 He did.

-He basically flipped Mr. Snowley is right here.
+Mr. Snowdly is right here.

 He said, I am above the law.